gkjt/core/README.md

-# core
+# CSLib Core
-CSLib core files and wiki
+Home to the CSLib core files and informational Wiki!

 [Go to the Wiki >>](https://github.com/CSLib/core/wiki)